DigDugData/Cicada-Zombies/README.md

 ### Terminology

-Here is a pdf file with definitions and terminology coming from neural networks and biology, which are needed for this project: [https://drive.google.com/file/d/1oY2c7W0Gb51phnkFppvvztYeUuuGK-Q4/view?usp=sharing](https://drive.google.com/file/d/1yj96EAhcNbxIWDwcLMoufSFzMHEO33rz/view?usp=sharing)
+The necessary terminology for this project comes from neural networks and biology.
+We refer the reader to [9].

 ### Very Deep Convolutional Networks for Large-Scale Image Recognition (VGG):
 #### VGG16
 The VGG-16 is one of the most popular pre-trained models for image classification.
-The VGG model has the following layers: convolutional layers = 13, pooling layers = 5, dense layers = 3.
+The VGG model has the following layers: Convolutional Layers = 13, Pooling Layers = 5, Dense Layers = 3.
 Here is the architecture of VGG-16:

 ![vgg16-neural-network](https://github.com/DigDugData/Cicada-Zombies/assets/122245444/18756380-95db-41e0-8f45-7a01e0233132)

 #### VGG19
-VGG-19, also known as VGGNet-19, is a 19-layer convolutional neural network (CNN) that can classify images into 1,000 categories.
+VGG-19, also known as VGGNet-19, is a 19-layer convolutional neural network (CNN).
 It has the same basic structure as the VGG16 model, but with three additional convolutional layers.
 Architecture: The 16 convolutional layers are grouped into five blocks, with a MaxPooling layer after each block.
 The MaxPooling layer reduces the image size by half and doubles the number of convolution layer filters.
 The final three dense layers in block 6 have dimensions of 4096, 4096, and 1000, respectively.
 Here's the architecture of VGG19:
 ![resnet_arch-ezgif com-webp-to-jpg-converter](https://github.com/DigDugData/Cicada-Zombies/assets/122245444/102acd1f-d4e8-43b2-a93e-2d70f5f67a8e)

 ### InceptionV2